krishnasism/heissdocs/README.md

 In that case, please follow the documentation [here](#).

-Similarly, create a `.env` file inside the `backend` and `frontend` folders and fill them in following the instructions in the respective `.env.example` files.
+Similarly, create a `.env` file inside the `backend`, `frontend` and `engine` folders and fill them in following the instructions in the respective `.env.example` files.

+Most of the values except private keys can be left as is!

 > Promise I'll make this easier!